xola/rn-test-components/README.md

 ```bash
 $ npm install
 ```

-You will need XCode (with cli utilities) and Android (with at least one SDK) installed on your computer to develop Apple and Android builds respectively.
+Follow the [official instructions](https://reactnative.dev/docs/environment-setup) to set up React Native for your environment.
+For this exercise it is not necessary to build for ios if you do not currently own a Mac, though if you do we will expect you to have already installed XCode (with cli utilities).
+Developing for Android on Mac, Windows or Linux  will require the Android toolchain and at least one SDK.
+Once your environment is configured, check out the repo, switch to your working directory and:

-Install React Native CLI tools:
+Install the React Native CLI tools:

 ```bash
 $ npm install -g react-native-cli
 ```

-Install pod files:
+Install pod files (for ios development):

 ```bash
 $ cd ios